Updated: Nov 9, 2022

 Illness prevention and managing the day-to-day stressors

-Research and clinical practice show us that one of the most effective tools we have at our disposal for managing everyday stressors and preventative care, is the regular application of breathing exercises and the practice of mindfulness and meditation.
+Research and clinical practice show us that one of the most effective tools we have for managing everyday stressors and preventative care, is the regular application of breathing exercises and the practice of mindfulness and meditation.

 Whilst these practices have been around for centuries, scientific discoveries have brought them to the forefront of our attention with studies indicating the effectiveness of mindfulness-based practices for attenuating the nervous system, reducing stress, and building resilience.